rectinajh/js8core-rs/README.md

 ---

+Turn on the radio and receive the signal:
 > `CQ CQ CQ DE JS8CORE-RS PSE QSY 14.078 RUSTCORE DE MARS`
 > _This isn’t just code.
 It’s how civilizations keep talking._